 Recordings: The Grammy Award-winning BSO has achieved critical success for its prolific discography.
 Since becoming Music Director, Marin Alsop has made a number of recordings with the BSO.
 In August 2009, Bernstein’s Mass under the direction of Maestra Alsop was released on the Naxos label.
 Nominated for a Grammy Award in the Best Classical Album category, the critically-acclaimed album rose to number six on the Classical Billboard Charts.
 Between 2007 and 2009, Maestra Alsop and the BSO recorded a three-disc Dvořák cycle of Symphonies Nos.
 6 through 9 on Naxos.
 In 2010, the BSO under Alsop was joined by pianist Jean-Yves Thibaudet for a Decca recording of works by Gershwin including Rhapsody in Blue and the Piano Concerto.
 In 2012, recordings of Bartók’s Concerto for Orchestra coupled with Music for Strings, Percussion and Celesta and Mahler’s Symphony No. 1, “Titan,” were released on Naxos in May and September.

-Education and Outreach: The BSO presents a Midweek Education Concert series, daytime educational concerts for area schoolchildren throughout Maryland.
-In addition to these programs and the BSO’s Family Concert series, BSO on the Go and OrchLab bring BSO musicians into Montgomery County elementary, middle and high schools for free, interactive music education workshops.
-The BSO also presents annual Side-by-Side concerts with local students from area public high schools, giving aspiring musicians an opportunity to perform and study with professional musicians.
+Education and Outreach: The BSO’s educational infrastructure reaches 40,000+ Marylanders annually through in-person programming, and now, a widely accessible digital platform.
+Midweek Education Concerts, arts-integrated, daytime concerts for area schoolchildren, are available completely free for Baltimore City Title-I schools and on-demand for classrooms throughout Maryland.
+In addition to these programs and the BSO’s Family Concert and Music Box Concert series, BSO on the Go and OrchLab bring BSO musicians into Montgomery County elementary, middle and high schools for interactive music education workshops.
+The three-ensemble strong Baltimore Symphony Youth Orchestras, annual Side-by-Side programs with local students from area school systems, and BSO Academy give aspiring and adult amateur musicians the opportunity to hone their skills, study and perform with professional musicians.
 OrchKids™ is the BSO’s award-winning during- and after-school music education and life-enrichment initiative, designed to create social change within Baltimore City communities.

 Joseph Meyerhoff Symphony Hall